wildfly-extras/wildfly-camel-book/start/install.md

 ## Installing the Camel Subsystem

 Simply apply the patch to the respective wildfly version.
+For possible WildFly target versions, see the [compatibility page](compatibility.md)